fredgibbs/fredgibbs.github.io/courses/american-food/reading-responses.md

 - ~200--250 words
 - Informal, but free of typos and basic grammatical errors
 - Original thinking
-- Posted ON TIME at UNM Learn (on your group's discussion board).
+- Posted ON TIME at UNM Learn.
+On time means ideally the day it appears on the syllabus, but includes a grace period until the end of the following day.

 ## Questions to think about
 - What ideas did you find most interesting?